Yes, you should buy a kindle. Get the paperwhite with no ads. You’re welcome.

 In today’s Amazon Kindle Paperwhite 3G and WiFi review, we’ll walk you through where this nifty little e-reader stands and falls.
 We’ll then quickly compare the Paperwhite to the Nook Simple Touch and Kobo Glo so you can see which would be the best fit for you.

-All-new Paperwhite is launched at the end of November, so if you want double the storage and a waterproof e-reader at no extra cost, consider pre-ordering now and holding fire!
+All-new Paperwhite is now out, so if you want double the storage and a waterproof e-reader at no extra cost, grab the newer iteration!
 If those extras don’t mean much to you, the current 3rd generation Paperwhite is more than fit for purpose.

 Although the features of Kindle Paperwhite 3G and WiFi are not exactly overwhelming, it’s often a case of less being more with e-readers.
 Let’s face it, if you want something with wider functionality, it makes far more sense to invest in a tablet.